 Consider the individual needs of children in receipt of funding and ensure their allocated funding is used to boost their academic, social, emotional wellbeing as appropriate.

+At Banks Road we look at each child individually - their strengths, needs, areas for development/extension, and use this funding to provide support tailored to them.
 Our Pupil Premium Strategy, detailing how we intend to close the gap for these pupils and intended spending for the academic year, is included within our policy.

 Monitoring & Reviewing